Snekinthegrass/SneksMagnetCuff/README.md

 # SneksMagnetCuff

-The primary goals of the SMC project is developing a electric bondage cuff which lends itself particularly well to self bondage a partner who is bad at tying knots.
+The primary goals of the SMC project is developing a electric bondage cuff which lends itself particularly well to self bondage or a partner who is bad at tying knots.
 It also will be very simple, requires very little tools, time, or maker expereince invested in order to get a quality easy to use device for your kinky needs.

 **Principles of design**:
 1. 3D printable in as few pieces as feasable on an Ender 3 or bigger.